 Hyperbaric oxygen therapy is the delivery of 100% oxygen at greater than atmospheric pressure and has been used for many years to treat decompression illness (the bends), typically suffered in diving accidents.

-The HMU at St Richard’s is registered with the Care Quality Commission.
+The Hyperbaric Medicine Unit (HMU) at St Richard’s is registered with the Care Quality Commission.
 It can treat emergency and non-emergency patients for the NHS.

 It is a Category 1 facility and can take patients who need intensive care during the treatment.